-Leaving your accommodation in Rome, at the prearranged time, you will drive through the countryside to reach after approximately half hour Tarquinia, the greatest Etruscan museum in the world, with well-preserved sarcophagi, paintings, tombs, frescoes from the 6th to 1st centuries B.C. and the largest Etruscan necropolis.
+Leaving the Civitavecchia dock at the prearranged time, you will drive northeast through the countryside to reach after approximately half hour Tarquinia, the greatest Etruscan museum in the world, with well-preserved sarcophagi, paintings, tombs, frescoes from the 6th to 1st centuries B.C. and the largest Etruscan necropolis.

 The Etruscans were mysterious people who populated central Italy long before the days of Rome's greatness.
 People far advanced in civilization, the Etruscans (apparently they called themselves Tyrrhenians) rose to prosperity and power then almost disappeared from history, leaving behind unsolved questions about their origin and culture.
 A common theory is that they came from Asia Minor and they would be the Lydians described by the Greek historian Herodotus who left Asia because of famine and colonized northern and central Italy.
 The Etruscans were obviously influenced by the Phoenician and Egyptian cultures.

 They tried to overrule the Romans by merging with them rather than trying to conquer them; the last three of the “seven kings of Rome” were in fact Etruscan.
 It seems that the Romans changed from kingdom to democracy just to get rid of the Etruscan kings.
 The heart of Southern Etruria, Etruscan capital, mediaeval township, archaeological site of international fame and an intense cultural life, rises 133m above sea-level on a plateau from which it scenically overlooks the Marta River valley and the Tyrrhenian Sea.